 4. Patient is ≥18 years old.

-5. Patient is willing and capable to provide written consent to participate to the trial and confirmed to attend the expected follow-up visits.
+5. Patient is willing/capable and provides written consent to participate to the trial and confirmed to attend the expected follow-up visits.

-8. A maximum of 3 BeGraft Peripheral (Ø 7 or 8 mm) per limb in the external iliac artery can be used.
-In case a Ø 7 mm is used to extent, the distal ends must be flared to Ø 8 mm to ensure proper flow.
+3. A maximum of 3 BeGraft Peripheral (Ø 7 or 8 mm) per limb in the iliac artery can be used.
+In case a Ø 7 mm is used to extend, the overlapping end must be post-dilated to ensure proper flow.

-9. The target lesion has angiographic evidence of stenosis >50% or occlusion of the limb.
+4. The target lesion has angiographic evidence of stenosis >50% or occlusion.

-1. Patient is currently participating in another investigational drug or device trial that has not completed the entire follow up period.
+1. Patient is currently participating in another interventional drug trial or device trial that has not completed the entire follow up period.

-2. Patient has planned any surgical intervention/procedure within 30 days after the study procedure.
+2. Patient has planned any surgical intervention/procedure, that is not related to the study procedure, within 30 days after the study procedure.

 3. Patient had a Myocardial infarction or stroke within a period of 3 months prior to the study procedure.